Museums & Art Centers

 “Young Jackie on the South Fork,” and “Caught in a Flash: Press Photographs of East Hampton, 1930 to 1950,” will open Friday, Aug.
 4.

 DAN FLAVIN ART INSTITUTE

-A permanent installation of nine works in fluorescent light by Dan Flavin. • Art by Mary Heilmann will go on view next Thursday.
+A permanent installation of nine works in fluorescent light by Dan Flavin. • This year’s downstairs exhibition features art by Mary Heilmann.

 EAST END CLASSIC BOAT

 301 Bluff Road, Amagansett.
 Wednesday and Saturday, 9 a.m.-2 p.m., free.
 631-324-2490, eecbs.org